 From the Director...

-Like many of you, we have spent the last several days and weeks learning about the Coronavirus (COVID-19) and how it is impacting our communities.
+Like many of you, we have spent the last several months learning about the Coronavirus (COVID-19) and how it is impacting our communities.
 For HBIC, that means understanding how it affects our employees, our students, and our clients, and then making the necessary adjustments to our daily operations.
 The information and guidance we are following comes directly from the Centers for Disease Control (CDC), the CA Department of Public Health (CDPH), the Orange County Department of Public Health (OCDPH), and the Orange County Department of Education.
 We are monitoring each of these institutions daily.

 The health and well-being of our staff and program participants is our top priority.
 While additional precautionary measures are being taken, the following actions must be followed and adhered to by everyone for protection against the virus:

 WASH HANDS WITH SOAP & WATER